About Organizational Mentors

 1. Build a shortlist of two or three potential Organizational Mentors

 First, brainstorm a list of organizations whose work aligns with yours.
-Review the list of current and past grantees on the OTF website to see organizations that are, or have been, Organizational Mentors.
+Review the list of pre-approved Potential Organizational Mentors

 You can also connect with other Grassroots Groups to see which Organizational Mentors they have worked with and discover the lessons they learned.